nagyist/tao-user-guide/src/3.0/advanced-features/lti-teacher.md

 **Step 1:** Complete creating a new delivery within TAO.

-Follow the steps used to Create a New Delivery.
+Follow the steps used to [Create a New Delivery][].
 This should create an action without an icon called an LTI export.
 Copy the URL that this action generates.

 **Step 2:** Deliver the test in Moodle.